zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 ### Export operation

 The OPC UA EDS adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies.
 Browse can be limited by specifying comma separated collection of nodeIds in data source configuration (RootNodeIds) which are going to be treated as a root(s) from where the adapter starts the browse operation.
-The adapter triggers export operation after successful connection to OPC UA server when the data selection file doesn't exist in configuration directory.
+The adapter triggers export operation after successful connection to the OPC UA server when the data selection file doesn't exist in configuration directory.
 The exported data selection JSON file can be copied from the directory or retrieved via REST API call.

 Data selection file can be also created manually in order to avoid potentially long and expensive browse operation and configured before configuring data source or pushed in one configuration call with data source configuration.